 Some studies have estimated that 20 percent to 25 percent of gay men and lesbians are heavy alcohol drinkers, compared with 3 to 10 of heterosexuals.

 Gay men are significantly more likely than straight men to have used marijuana, psychedelics, hallucinogens, stimulants, sedatives, cocaine, and barbiturates.
 Data show that gay people are increasingly using party drugs, such as MDMA, also known as ecstasy, which can impair judgment and contribute to risky sexual behavior.
 The use of needles to inject drugs like methamphetamine creates a risk of HIV and hepatitis.

-Bisexual women are also much more likely to binge drink, at 23.7 percent compared to 8.3 percent of straight women.
+Bisexual women are also much more likely to binge drink, at 23.7 percent compared to 8.3 percent of straight women, according to SAMHSA.
 About 20 percent of both bisexual and heterosexual men binge drink, according to studies.

 Studies have demonstrated a major issue with substance abuse among transgender people, with marijuana, crack cocaine and alcohol being the most commonly abused.
 In addition, up to 46 percent of transgender people use methamphetamine and as much as 40 percent inject unprescribed drugs.

 Substance abuse and other factors, including experiences of abuse and negative reactions to coming out contribute to the reality that LGBT individuals are at higher risk for suicidal thoughts and attempts at suicide.

 It should be noted that attempted suicide isn’t a strong predictor of completed suicide.
 For example, 80 percent of people who die by suicide are male, but 75 percent of those who make suicide attempts are female.
 There is little solid information available on suicide deaths among LGBT people.